jajapuramshivasai/Portfolio_Optimization_QAOA/README.md

 # Portfolio_Optimization_QAOA

 ## Overview
-Prototype for solving a binary portfolio optimization via quantum algorithms (QAOA) and classical validation.
+This project is a prototype for solving a binary portfolio optimization via quantum algorithms (QAOA) .

 ## Approach
 1. Formulate portfolio selection as a binary quadratic problem with linear constraints.